 - For many, it may be the first public speech but definitely not the last.
-So it is the place for practice - The duration has been 15-20 minutes but depending on the total number of presentations, we can extend it a bit - A good idea is to rehearse you could work in pairs and present to each other as a training measure - Warning: all kinds of errors (from punctuation to questionable statements) will hit much harder on screen than in written text!
+So it is the place for practice - The typical time slot is 15-20 minutes but depending on the total number of presentations, Kristjan can extend it a bit - A good idea is to rehearse you could work in pairs and present to each other as a training/practice measure - Warning: all kinds of errors (from punctuation to questionable statements) will hit much harder on screen than in written text!